areyde/areyde.github.io/_pages/about.md

   - /about.html
 ---

-My name is Yaroslav Golubev, I am a senior researcher a data analyst in the [Machine Learning Methods in Software Engineering group](https://research.jetbrains.org/groups/ml_methods/) at [JetBrains Research](https://research.jetbrains.org/), led by [Dr. Timofey Bryksin](https://jzuken.github.io/).
+My name is Yaroslav Golubev, I am a senior researcher and a data analyst in the [Machine Learning Methods in Software Engineering group](https://research.jetbrains.org/groups/ml_methods/) at [JetBrains Research](https://research.jetbrains.org/), led by [Dr. Timofey Bryksin](https://jzuken.github.io/).
 I also enjoy philosophy, linguistics, history, Chinese language and culture, and writing poetry.
 Feel free to drop me a line using any of the links on the left!